-Most vegetables, crops, shrubs, many trees, grasses and cannabis only associate with endomycorrhizae.
+Most vegetables, crops, shrubs, trees, grass, and cannabis only associate with endomycorrhizae.

-- Endomycorrhizae are have been further classified as arbuscular, ericoid, arbutoid, monotropoid, and orchid mycorrhizae.
+- Endomycorrhizae have been further classified as arbuscular, ericoid, arbutoid, monotropoid, and orchid mycorrhizae.

-The most common type of endomycorrhizae are known as Arbuscular Mycorrhizae (AM fungi, AMF, VAM).
-AM fungi is found in 80% of vascular plants and are considered the #1 most abundant symbionts in ecosystems around the world.
+The most common type of endomycorrhizae is known as Arbuscular Mycorrhizae (AM fungi, AMF, VAM).
+AM fungi are found in 80% of vascular plants and are considered the #1 most abundant symbionts in ecosystems around the world.
 The earliest fossils of plant roots contain Arbuscular Mycorrhiza nearly identical to the kind found in today’s soils.

-- Arbuscular is a term to describe the tree-like structure of the fungi, forming a visable mycelium of branching white filimants, as shown below.
+- Arbuscular is a term to describe the tree-like structure of the fungi, forming a visible mycelium of branching white filaments, as shown below.

 - Over 150 AM fungal species have been described so far.

-- Rhizophagus irregularis (previously known as Glomus intraradices) are the most prolific species of AM fungi known to facilitate nutrient uptake to plants.
+- Rhizophagus irregularis (previously known as Glomus intraradices) are the most prolific species of AM fungi known to facilitate nutrient uptake in plants.

 What’s so good about it?

-AM fungi are shown to increase the growth and nutritive status of nearly every annual (or biennial) agronomic crop (excluding the Brassica family of vegetables).
+AM fungi have been shown to increase the growth and nutritive status of nearly every annual (or biennial) agronomic crop (excluding the Brassica family of vegetables).

-During this intracellular symbiosis, AM fungi colonizes a plants roots, increasing it’s rhizosphere.
-This symbiosis enhances water and nutrient uptake to host plants, while protecting roots from soil-borne pathogens.
+During this intracellular symbiosis, AM fungi colonize a plant’s roots, increasing its rhizosphere.
+This symbiosis enhances water and nutrient uptake to host plants while protecting roots from soil-borne pathogens.

 AM fungi (arbuscular mycorrhizal fungi) can be found naturally in soils around the world.
-Studies have shown the importance mycorrhizal fungi has in providing plants nutrients required to grow.
+Studies have shown the importance mycorrhizal fungi have in providing plants nutrients required to grow.